Blog

 Blogs are great for drawing attention to paid content and other services you provide.
 They not only help you build your reputation, they also act as an SEO beacon that brings in organic traffic.

-6. Ecommerce websites
+6. Ecommerce website

 Online shops are a great side business that almost anyone can launch.
 Keep in mind that with so many ecommerce websites out there, you’ll be entering a competitive space — so make sure you have a solid brand identity and niche so you can set your online shop apart from the rest.